techsenger/jeditermfx/README.md

   UX blends into a single window.

 * **Terminal emulator** — a windowed program that draws a grid of characters, interprets ANSI codes (colors, cursor movement) and captures key presses.
-Examples are gnome-terminal, xterm, konsole, iTerm2, Windows Terminal, and, in this project's case, JediTermFX's own `TerminalPanel`.
+Examples are gnome-terminal, xterm, konsole, iTerm2, Windows Terminal.
 This is "the terminal" in the everyday sense, the window itself.

 * **PTY (pseudo-terminal)** — no longer a program but an operating system kernel mechanism.
 It is a pair of file descriptors, **master** and **slave**, that the kernel creates to give a process the illusion that it is